BigOokie/skywire-wing-commander/README.md

 ```

 ## Run Wing Commander
-To run the **Wing Commander** Bot you must have a `config.toml` file setup.
+To run the **Wing Commander** bot you must have a `config.toml` file setup.
 At present, the `config.toml` file MUST be placed into the same folder that the `wcbot` application (i.e. `$GOPATH/bin/`).
 This will be moved into the users folder at some point in the future.

 There is an example configuration file provided with the source (`config.example.toml`).
 Easiest way to start is to copy this and replace the required values.

 Key elements you will need in the `config.toml` file are:
-- The Bot token, provided by the `@BotFather`
+- The bot token, provided by the `@BotFather`
-- Your Bots `ChatID`.
+- Your bots `ChatID`.
-- Your Telegram `@` user name
+- Your Telegram `@` user name (type `@username`in telegram and click on it if you don't know how to get one)

 ### Find your ChatID
-To get your `ChatID` go into Telegram and send a chat message to your newly created Bot (it will not respond).
+To get your `ChatID` go into Telegram and send a chat message to your newly created bot (it will not respond).
 Once you have initiated a chat with your bot, then enter the following URL into your browser:
 ```sh
 https://api.telegram.org/bot<YourBOTToken>/getUpdates
 ```
-The above URL should produce `JSON` output for your Bot, including the `ChatID`.
+The above URL should produce `JSON` output for your bot, including the `ChatID`.
 Paste your `ChatID` into your `config.toml` file.

 ### Run as background process
 To run **Wing Commander** as a background process (detached from the terminal):